Smoothex/flink-k8s-autoscaling/README.md

+# This repo is adapted from [zlatinametodieva/flink-k8s-autoscaling](https://github.com/zlatinametodieva/flink-k8s-autoscaling) and has some slight adjustments (e.g., Redis connections removed)

 # yahoo_streaming_benchmark_experiment

 This repository consists of a Kafka event generator and a Flink processor.
 The code is adapted from the [Yahoo streaming benchmark](https://github.com/yahoo/streaming-benchmarks) (blog post [here](https://yahooeng.tumblr.com/post/135321837876/benchmarking-streaming-computation-engines-at)).